Anastasiia-Ni/miniRT/README.md

 ## About project:
 The goal of the program is to generate images using the Raytracing protocol.

+In 3D computer graphics, ray tracing is a technique for modeling light transport for use in a wide variety of rendering algorithms for generating digital images.

 The supported these simple geometric object: sphere, cylinder, plane and paraboloid (for a bonus part of subject).

 This program can apply translation and rotation transformations to objects, lights and cameras.
 Lighting control: spot brightness, hard shadows, background lighting (objects are never in total darkness).
 Implemented ambient and diffuse lighting, added specular reflection and color disruption: checkerboard.